 The second application sought permission to build six houses in Stoke Golding, partly on a small area of Crown Hill, where Henry Tudor was reputedly crowned Henry VII, that is within the registered battlefield area.
 Although The proposed development will have a less than substantial impact on the battlefield, but the Council still needs to balance the public benefit of the development against the harm to the battlefield.
 The Battlefields Trust was unable to see the public benefit of the development as there were no affordable homes as part of the proposal and the local plan housing need in Stoke Golding had apparently already been met.
 Given this, the Battlefields Trust objected to the development and highlighted the risks to the Council of permitting incremental damage to the battlefield by agreeing a series of ‘less than substantial harm’ applications.
-The initial application was withdrawn, but a subsequent application was made early in 2021. the Trust has objected to this revised application on the grounds that it encroaches and has a visual impact upon the registeerd battlefield.
+The initial application was withdrawn, but a subsequent application was made early in 2021.
+The Trust has objected to this revised application on the grounds that it encroaches and has a visual impact upon the registeerd battlefield.
+In May 2021 the local planning authority refused the planning application on grounds of impact on the battlefield and conflict with Local Plan.

 Further Battlefields Trust information on the battle of Bosworth can be found at http://battlefieldstrust.com/resource-centre/warsoftheroses/battleview.asp?BattleFieldId=8